Danger Days: The True Lives of the Fabulous Killjoys: Promotion

 The band posted a teaser trailer for the album on September 17, 2010, via their official YouTube account, titled "Art Is the Weapon".
 On September 19, 2010, the band announced "The World Contamination Tour", taking place in parts of the UK, France, the Netherlands and Germany.
 This was followed by US radio dates in December before moving onto Japan, a full Europe tour, a US tour, European festivals and the Honda Civic Tour with Blink-182 in 2011.

 The album's first single "Na Na Na (Na Na Na Na Na Na Na Na Na)" premiered on air September 22, 2010 via WRFF in Philadelphia, BBC Radio 1, and KROQ-FM in Los Angeles.
 The track is featured in the film Movie 43, and is also featured in the video game The Sims 3: Late Night, sung in the fictional language of Simlish.
 "The Only Hope for Me Is You" was released as a promotional single on October 11, and was also given as a free download to anyone who pre-ordered the album on the iTunes Store.
-"SING" was covered on the Fox show Glee.
+"Sing" was covered on the Fox show Glee.
 "Planetary (Go!)" was featured in the video game Gran Turismo 5 and was also used in an advertisement for Super Bowl XLV.
 "The Kids From Yesterday" was premiered live on October 23, 2010.
 The songs "Na Na Na" and "Destroya" were also featured on the MTV show Teen Wolf.

 "Save Yourself, I'll Hold Them Back" was released as a free download on the band's official website on 5 November 2010.
 The album premiered on November 16, 2010, on the band's official website, hosted by Dr. Death Defying.

 For the deluxe edition of Danger Days, My Chemical Romance included the Mad Gear and Missile Kid extended play, labelled by the band as being part of the "Danger Days universe".
 The EP contains three tracks: "F.T.W.W.W.", "Mastas Of Ravenkroft" and "Black Dragon Fighting Society".
 The EP was released onto streaming services in 2022.

+In May 2026, My Chemical Romance announced a deluxe edition reissue of Danger Days, later released on July 10, 2026, in honor of the album's fifteenth anniversary.
+The deluxe edition features remastered versions of most songs from the album, alongside nine additional bonus tracks.
+The bonus tracks include live performances of "Sing", "The Kids from Yesterday", and "Na Na Na (Na Na Na Na Na Na Na Na Na)", along with the Mad Gear and Missile Kid extended play.
+In addition, B-sides "Zero Percent", "We Don't Need Another Song About California", and a cover of "Common People" by Pulp, are also part of the tracklist.
+In the lead-up to the release, the live recording of "Na Na Na (Na Na Na Na Na Na Na Na Na)" for BBC Radio 1, along with remastered versions of "Save Yourself, I'll Hold Them Back", "Summertime", and "S/C/A/R/E/C/R/O/W" were published onto streaming services.